 Got fibromyalgia?
 Chances are you have fibromyalgia and insomnia.
-At the very least you probably deal with reallycrappy sleep.
+At the very least you probably deal with really crappy sleep.
 Insomnia for fibro patients means sleepless nights, tossing and turning, sometimes due to pain or discomfort.
 On other nights it’s due to racing thoughts.
-You probably also have problems simply falling asleep or even waking in the middle of the night, but unable to go back to sleep.
+You probably also have problems simply falling asleep or even waking in the middle of the night, but being unable to go back to sleep.
 And, of course, when you “wake” in the morning, you’re exhausted.

 Maybe it’s because you have restless leg syndrome (RLS), which is very common among fibromyalgia patients.
 In fact, for some people, it appears that insomnia came first and then led to fibromyalgia.
 But there is so much mystery with fibromyalgia due in large part to the inconsistencies.
 That is to say, everyone’s fibro experience is different.
 And so is the reason they developed it in the first place.
-With that in mind, your insomnia probably looks different than mine, but it nevertheless effects 86% of fibromyalgia patients.
+With that in mind, your insomnia probably looks different than mine, but it nevertheless affects 86% of fibromyalgia patients.

 Well, that’s a good question.
 Partly because it’s possible that insomnia can actually lead to fibromyalgia for some people.
 Furthermore, there are so many symptoms and conditions associated with fibromyalgia, that it’s almost impossible to determine the actual cause.

 The National Sleep Foundation attributes the comorbidity of fibromyalgia and insomnia in patients to pain.
 “For people with fibromyalgia, the combination of pain and sleep disturbance is a double-edged sword: the pain makes sleep more difficult and sleep deprivation exacerbates pain.
 The good news is that reduction in sleep disturbance is usually followed by improvement in pain symptoms.
 This also highlights the importance of healthy sleep and to find a sleep professional in treating this disease.”